Exploring Student-AI Interactions in Vibe Coding: Methods

 \subsection{Study Procedure}

-The study sessions were conducted one-on-one on Zoom by the first author and a student.
-To refine task clarity and assess the study procedure, we first piloted it with 6 students from the same institution, where 2 students were from the same CS1 course, and 4 students were third and fourth year undergraduate students with a similar background as the SWE students.
-The finalized study procedure takes 2 hours and breaks down as follows:
+The study sessions were conducted one-on-one on Zoom by the first author.
+To refine task clarity, we piloted the procedure with six students from the same institution—two from the CS1 course and four upper-division undergraduates with backgrounds similar to the SWE participants.
+The finalized two-hour study comprised three phases:

-\emph{Pre-task training} (30 minutes): The student first watched a 6-minute tutorial recorded by an author, which demonstrates using Replit Agent and Assistant, accessing the codebase, and interacting with the Replit prototype.
-Next, the researcher introduced the think-aloud method through a live demo.
-Students then practiced using Replit while thinking aloud with a sample task.
-This training phase was not recorded.
+\emph{Pre-task training} (30 minutes): Students watched a six-minute tutorial demonstrating the use of Replit Agent and Assistant, accessing the codebase, and interacting with the prototype.
+The researcher then introduced the think-aloud method via a short live demo, after which students practiced the procedure on a sample task using the Replit platform.

-\emph{Development session} (60 minutes, timed): We designed an open-ended task to develop a personal budget management web application using Replit in students' personal browsers.
-Specifically, in our task description, we mentioned that the web application should be functioning and allow a user to do the following: 1) set a general monthly budget; 2) break that budget down into categories (e.g., food, rent, entertainment); 3) input their actual expenses as the month progresses; and 4) track how their spending compares to their goals.
-The task description was intentionally open-ended to encourage a diverse range of student interpretations and resulting application designs.
-Students were free to engage with the requirements as they saw fit and could make use of any features within the Replit environment, including the AI agent, assistant, code editor, console, and preview window.
-Additionally, students can use any external tools like ChatGPT as support.
+\emph{Development session} (60 minutes, timed): Students were asked to create a personal budget management web app in Replit.
+The task required four core functions: (1) set a monthly budget; (2) break it into categories (e.g., food, rent, entertainment); (3) record expenses; and (4) compare spending to goals.
+We made the task description open-ended to encourage diverse student interpretations and resulting application designs.
+Students could use any Replit features (Agent, Assistant, code editor, console, or preview) and external tools such as ChatGPT.

-The timer starts as a student opens and reads the task description document.
-While completing the task, the student followed the think-aloud protocols to verbalize thoughts, decisions, and intentions.
-The recording captured the student's voice and screen actions, and optionally, the student could also turn on the camera.
-Throughout the session, the researcher observed student behaviors and took notes to capture key observations.
+The timer began when students opened the task description.
+Sessions followed the think-aloud protocol, with recordings capturing voice and screen actions; cameras were optional.
+The researcher observed and took notes throughout.

-\emph{Post-task interview} (30 minutes): After the development session, the student immediately participated in a recorded semi-structured interview, where they recapped and reflected on their interactions with AI tools, reasoning behind their actions, and emotional responses during the session.